AntonioNoack/Zauber/README.md

 ## Goals:
 - Kotlin-style
 - Native C/C++ performance
-- Rust-style enums (e.g. for errors) AKA union types
+- Rust-style enums (e.g. for errors) AKA union types → these are just sealed classes, aren't they?
 - Rust-style macros (or at least their power)
 - Struct types aka not storing the object header where not necessary
 - Easy struct of arrays